Henry Ford Cancer Senior Leadership

 Benjamin Movsas, M.D.

 Dr. Movsas is a nationally recognized expert in the field of radiation oncology, stereotactic radiosurgery, lung cancer, prostate cancer, and quality of life issues pertaining to cancer.
 He has published extensively in many prestigious medical journals and regularly presents his research findings at some of the nation’s top medical meetings.
 Dr. Movsas holds leadership positions in the most prominent academic organizations, most recently as President of the American Society for Radiation Oncology (ASTRO) Society of Chairs of Academic Radiation Oncology Programs (SCAROP), and President-Elect of the American Radium Society.
+He serves as the co-Chair of the National Cancer Institute (NCI) Patient Centered Outcomes Committee (PCOR) of the NRG cooperative group.
+He is recognized as a Fellow of the American Society of Radiation Oncology (ASTRO) and the American College of Radiology (ACR).
+He is Chair of the Education Council on the ASTRO Board of Directors.

 David S. Kwon, M.D.